-Research and development within CNS
+Research and development within Parkinson’s

 The population of elderly is rapidly growing worldwide and, subsequently, it is expected that diseases triggered by an aging brain such as CNS diseases, e.g. Parkinson’s disease, will increase dramatically.
 Nearly 13 million people are expected to have developed Parkinson’s disease by 2040, which is more than a two-fold increase since 2015.
 There is hence an increasingly growing need for new effective treatments, which drives both the development rate of drug candidates as well as the willingness to pay.
-The total value of all transactions, investments and grants in development projects up to Phase II, the same as IRLAB’s targeted horizon, amounted to USD 4.95 billion in 2018, approximately SEK 44.85 billion.

 Headquartered and founded in Sweden